followmyutopia/devextreme-documentation/concepts/05 Widgets/SelectBox/03 Data Binding/20 Custom Sources.md

-﻿Access to a custom data source is configured using the [CustomStore](/Documentation/ApiReference/Data_Layer/CustomStore/) component.
+Access to a custom data source is configured using the [CustomStore](/Documentation/ApiReference/Data_Layer/CustomStore/) component.
 DevExtreme provides [ASP.NET](https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/README.md) and [PHP](https://github.com/DevExpress/DevExtreme-PHP-Data/blob/master/README.md) extensions that help configure it and implement server-side data processing.
 You can also use the third-party extension for [MongoDB](https://github.com/oliversturm/devextreme-query-mongodb/blob/master/README.md).
 If these extensions are not suitable for your data source, follow the instructions below to configure the **CustomStore** manually.

 The **CustomSource**'s configuration differs depending on whether data is processed on the client or server.
 In the former case, switch the **CustomStore** to the raw mode and load all data from the server using the [load](/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#load) function as shown in the following example: